Madonna: 1988–1991: Like a Prayer, Dick Tracy, and The Immaculate Collection

-Madonna co-wrote and co-produced the album Like a Prayer with Patrick Leonard, Stephen Bray, and Prince.
-Music critic J. D. Considine from Rolling Stone praised it "as close to art as pop music gets ... proof not only that Madonna should be taken seriously as an artist but that hers is one of the most compelling voices of the Eighties."
-Like a Prayer peaked at number one on the Billboard 200 and sold 15 million copies worldwide.
-Other successful singles from the album were "Express Yourself" and "Cherish", which both peaked at number two in the US, as well as the UK top-five "Dear Jessie" and the US top-ten "Keep It Together".
-By the end of the 1980s, Madonna was named as the "Artist of the Decade" by MTV, Billboard and Musician magazine.
+"Like a Prayer" was released as the lead single from her fourth studio album, also titled Like a Prayer.
+The song became her seventh number-one single on the Billboard Hot 100 and spent three weeks atop the chart.
+Madonna co-wrote and co-produced it alongside Patrick Leonard, Stephen Bray, and Prince.
+In the US, Like a Prayer was released on March 21, 1989, to universal acclaim from critics.
+Rolling Stones J. D. Considine described it as "proof not only that Madonna should be taken seriously as an artist but that hers is one of the most compelling voices of the Eighties".
+Like a Prayer spent six weeks atop the Billboard 200—the longest of any of her albums—and eventually sold 15 million copies worldwide.
+The singles "Express Yourself" and "Cherish" both reached number two in the US, while "Keep It Together" peaked within the top ten.
+Billboard and MTV named Madonna "Artist of the Decade" (1980s).